Embrace the Power and Spirit of Philanthropy

-We invite you to learn more about the work of the Westminster Ingleside Foundation and the difference it makes in the lives of beneficiaries and contributors alike in the 2020 Ingleside Annual Report.
+Learn more about the work of the Westminster Ingleside Foundation and the difference it makes in the lives of beneficiaries and contributors alike in the 2020 Ingleside Annual Report.
 You can also read more about donors that have made gifts to our community.

 Ways to Give

 All gifts to the Westminster Ingleside Foundation are tax-deductible, as we are a 501(c)(3) not-for-profit organization working

-Gifts of cash are often the most popular form of contribution.
-Cash gifts can memorialize a loved one or honor a special person.
+Gifts of cash are often the most popular form of contribution, and can memorialize a loved one or honor a special person.
 Cash is a convenient form of giving and, when itemized on your tax return, is deductible for federal income tax purposes.
 Please make check donations payable to Westminster Ingleside Foundation.

-Receive fixed, tax advantaged income for life as well as a substantial charitable income tax deduction through the Foundation’s Charitable Life Income program.
+Receive fixed, tax advantaged income for life as well as a substantial charitable income tax deduction through the Foundation’s Charitable Life Income Program.
 Rates are based on the age(s) of the participant(s) with rates as high as 8.6%.
 You can utilize cash, stock, and many other assets including a portion of your refundable entry fee.
-For more information, please contact Doug Myers, President & CEO at email@example.com or by calling 301-407-2068.
+For more information, please contact Doug Myers, President & CEO at email@example.com, or 301-407-2068.

 Gifts of appreciated securities can be made as outright gifts.
 Stock certificates may be reassigned directly to the Westminster Ingleside Foundation or transferred through your broker.
 The mean market value on the date of transfer determines the value of the gift for tax purposes.

 You can make an immediate, tax-free gift by transferring up to $100,000 directly from your traditional IRA or Roth IRA to Westminster Ingleside Foundation.
-(Other qualified retirement plans, such as 401(k)s and 403(b)s, are not eligible.)
 You must be at least 70½ years old to take advantage of this opportunity.
-Learn more.
+Other qualified retirement plans, such as 401(k)s and 403(b)s, are not eligible.

 IRA charitable rollover gift